RenZekta/BetterWriter/README.md

 ## How to run
 You should have Rust installed

 Use Run.bat

-Or do the same manually
+Or do the same manually:

 cmd in the folder,
 ```
 cargo run